Capricorn One: Plot

 Upon returning to Earth, the empty spacecraft burns up during atmospheric reentry due to a faulty heat shield, which would have killed the astronauts had they been on board.
 The astronauts realize officials will need to kill them to keep the hoax a secret.
 They escape in a small jet which quickly runs out of fuel, forcing a crash-landing in the desert.
 They split up on foot to increase their chances of finding help and exposing the plot.
 Kelloway sends helicopters after them.
-Willis and Walker are found, while Brubaker evades capture.
+Willis and Walker are found and killed, while Brubaker evades capture.

 Caulfield interviews Brubaker's "widow", Kay, after reviewing a televised conversation between the astronauts and their wives.
 Kay Brubaker had seemed confused when her husband mentioned their last family vacation.
 She explains that the family had actually gone to a different location, where a western movie was being filmed.
 Brubaker was intrigued by how special effects and technology made it seem real.

 Caulfield believes Brubaker would never make such a mistake and may have been sending his wife a message.
 Caulfield goes to the deserted western movie set and is shot at.
 As he investigates further, federal agents break into his home, arresting him for possessing cocaine that they planted there.
 His exasperated boss bails Caulfield out, then fires him.

 A reporter friend tells Caulfield about an abandoned military base located 300 miles (about 300 miles) from Houston.
 The base is now deserted, but Caulfield finds a medallion belonging to Brubaker, confirming the astronauts were there.
 Caulfield hires a crop-dusting pilot named Albain to search the desert.
 They spot and follow two helicopters to a closed isolated gas station where Brubaker is hiding.
 They rescue him as he attempts to escape his pursuers.
-The helicopters chase their plane through a canyon but crash when Albain blinds them with crop spray allowing the plane to get away.
+The helicopters chase their plane through a canyon but crash when Albain blinds them with crop spray, allowing the plane to get away.